nfons/Paperless-Scanner/README.md

 ## Features

 - **One-Click Scanning**: Scan documents directly from your scanner with a simple button click
-- **Smart Filename Suggestions**: AI-powered filename recommendations based on document content using OpenAI's GPT-4o-mini
+- **Smart Filename Suggestions**: AI-powered filename recommendations based on document content using OpenAI's GPT-4o-mini or Google's Gemini
 - **Direct Paperless Integration**: Upload scanned documents directly to Paperless-ngx with proper metadata
 - **Modern GUI**: Clean, intuitive interface built with tkinter
 - **Scanner Detection**: Automatic detection and management of available scanners